kolomanschaft/updatejunkie/README.md

 #### get_observer

-Returns a data structure that contains the same elements as the `new_observer` command except for the `command` specifier itself.
+Returns a data structure that contains the same elements as the `create_observer` command except for the `command` specifier itself.
 You could take the response directly to add another observer.

 Example:
 ```JSON